Body Mass Index is broken down in four categories:

 The higher the BMI the greater the chance a person has of getting these conditions.
 For example, someone with a BMI in the obese category has a 50 to 100% increased risk of death compared to someone with a BMI in the normal range.
 70% of the risk of developing diabetes is linked to being overweight.
 Conversely, if a person is overweight and has one or more of these conditions, but then lose weight he/she has a good shot at conquering the disease.
-Losing as little as 10% can have a meaningful effect on decreasing the risk of:
+Losing as little as 10% can have an impressive effect on decreasing the risk of:

 - Heart Disease

 As I mentioned, Body Mass Index requires interpretation.
 The BMI score is a rough number and needs to be factored in with more information in order to have real meaning.
 For example, a person with a muscular build will have a high BMI, because the BMI does not take into account lean muscle mass.
 Also, BMI is not helpful for pregnant or breastfeeding women, nor is it helpful for kids.